Clean Label Ideas for Bakers

 Be Smart About Labels

 However, consumers weigh labels differently depending on the items they’re purchasing.
-Claims such as “all natural,” “preservative-free” and “no artificial ingredients” draw customers to all bakery products.
+Claims such as “all-natural,” “preservative-free,” and “no artificial ingredients” draw customers to all bakery products.

 Maximize Signage

 Similarly to certain health claims, words like organic, authentic, artisan, local, natural, whole grain, ancient grain and wholesome resonate with health-minded consumers, says Mark Hughes, president of Anderson Partners Food Ingredient Marketing in Omaha, Nebraska.
-But cramming all those words on one label diminishes the impact each of them could have on a shopper’s buying decision.
+But cramming all those words on one label diminishes the impact each could have on a shopper’s buying decision.

 Signs and menu boards are the perfect places to highlight natural products or locally sourced ingredients.
 Group baked goods by features, and use descriptive language like crunchy, hearty, nutty, flaky, rich and sweet to increase appeal.